lesnat/gp3m2/README.md

 or use doxywizard.

-## Known problems
+## Known problems/Remarks

-- Infinite statistical weight when the number of events is less than number of particles
+- Infinite statistical weight in diagnostics when the number of events is less than number of lines of the input file (number of configurations)
+- Precision of 6 digits in diagnostics (forced by the analysis manager ?)